rujotheone/animate.js/README.md

-All files are needed for it to work
+All files are needed for it to work.

 Open "home.html" in any javascript enabled browser.